nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `export -f student_data.csv`
+* `export -f /home/prof/CS1101S/student_data.csv`
 * `export` will save the data in `sourceControl.csv`

 ### Resetting all data: `clear`

 Clears all existing data.
-Be careful with this command!

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-You can't undo this command!
+Be careful: you can't undo this command!
 You can use the `export` command to get a backup of the data before clearing.
 </div>

 Format: `clear`